sentilo/sentilo-client-nodejs/README.md

 | `subscribeOrderToAll`   | Subscribes to all sensor orders from a provider   |

 _Note: .*Operations.js files expose more API services.
-Also _

 You might as well check Sentilo Node-RED library on [Github](https://github.com/sentilo/node-red-contrib-sentilo) and on [Node-RED](https://flows.nodered.org/node/node-red-contrib-sentilo)